HaakonWiland/Notes/Hackthebox/CWES/Information Gathering.md

 Example gobuster with vhost:
 `gobuster vhost -u "http://inlanefreight.htb:59327" -w DNS/subdomains-top1million-110000.txt --append-domain`

+Example gobuster with dir:
+`gobuster dir -u "http://inlanefreight.htb:53701" -w directory-list-2.3-small.txt`

-- Keep in mind we might have to edit out /etc/hosts file, if the domain is "inside" the box.
+- **Keep in mind we might have to edit out /etc/hosts file, if the domain is "inside" the box.**
 - Also, subdomains we find might to be visible in the browser, try to add them to /etc/hosts with the ip of the main domain

 #### Fingerprinting